Wayne County home listings asked for more money in January – see the current median price here

 The median home prices issued by Realtor.com may exclude many, or even most, of a market's homes.
 The price and volume represent only single-family homes, condominiums or townhomes.
 They include existing homes, but exclude most new construction as well as pending and contingent sales.

-Across the Wooster metro area, median home prices rose to $285,000, slightly higher than a month earlier.
-The median home had 1,867 square feet, at a list price of $153 per square foot.

-In Ohio, median home prices were $245,000, a slight decrease from December.
-The median Ohio home listed for sale had 1,680 square feet, with a price of $144 per square foot.
+In Indiana, median home prices were $276,850, a slight increase from December.
+The median Indiana home listed for sale had 1,871 square feet, with a price of $149 per square foot.

 Throughout the United States, the median home price was $409,500, a slight decrease from the month prior.
 The median American home for sale was listed at 1,823 square feet, with a price of $221 per square foot.